 It’s amazing to think that it’s been four whole years since you came into our lives.
 A lot can happen in that amount of time.
 Presidents come and go (or get re-elected); students complete an entire high school or college career; and a temperamental, helpless baby can turn into a little girl who walks, talks, and does a ton of other things with little or no help at all (and can still be quite temperamental).
 It boggles my mind to think about how much you’ve accomplished in such a short amount of time.
-It also boggles my mind when I consider that the only things I’ve managed to accomplish in the last 4 years are acquiring a “dad bod,” completing a few video games, and finally watching all of The Sopranos.
+It also boggles my mind when I consider that the only things I’ve managed to accomplish in the last four years are acquiring a “dad bod.”
 Maybe it’s time to start setting better life goals for myself … but I digress.

 “I sometimes worry that I’m not best person to be your dad; I’m so very, very flawed, and I’m scared of how many of those flaws you will point out in me or will eventually incorporate into your own personality and then spend countless therapy sessions blaming me for.”